solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 Run the script by clicking the `Run` button.
 You can then inspect the transaction details on SolanaFM.

-If you inspect the Mint Account data on SolanaFM (JSON tab), you should see that the additional metadata is empty.
+If you inspect the Mint Account data on SolanaFM using the JSON tab, you should see that the additional metadata is empty.

 ```
 {